87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 Utilizing the powerful [U-Net Convolutional Network](https://arxiv.org/pdf/1505.04597.pdf ) implemented in Pytorch,  our project tackles the challenging task of brain tumor segmentation.
 Training and testing are conducted on the Google Colab platform, leveraging its GPU capabilities for efficient computation.

 The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), compromise a single class with two category IDs, 1 and 2.
-Despite this distinction, both categories belong to the same overaching class.
+Despite this distinction, both categories belong to the same class.

-Here is the distribution of each subset respectively(train, validation and test)

 Below are the distributions for each subset—train, validation, and test—respectively: